 When manatees are at rest, they may remain submerged for fifteen minutes without breathing.
 They usually swim in couples or by themselves.

-These are some animals that resemble manatees.
+These are some animals like manatees.

 1. Dugong